a20351766/udo.1.4.0/docs/source/fabric_model.rst

 Privacy
 -------

-Hyperledger Fabric employs an immutable ledger on a per-channel basis, as well as chaincode that can manipulate and modify the current state of assets (i.e. update key-value pairs).
+Hyperledger UDO employs an immutable ledger on a per-channel basis, as well as chaincode that can manipulate and modify the current state of assets (i.e. update key-value pairs).
 A ledger exists in the scope of a channel --- it can be shared across the entire network (assuming every participant is operating on one common